HisFun2305/homepage/README.md

 - In `body`:
     - Responsive navigation bar, with vertical bars (`class="vert"`) delimiting tabs when fully expanded.
 The active tab is underlined, and activated by passing `active` into one of the four jinja placeholders(`active1`-`4`)
     - When the viewport width decreases beyond the bootstrap `sm` breakpoint, the navigation bar becomes a dropdown with a button to reveal the dropdown.
 Some text (`Navigation menu:`) indicates the purpose of the dropdown button
-    - A 'responsive buffer' which displaces the content of the website from the top of the page as if the navigation bar was there; prevents content from dissappearing behind the fixed navigation bar
+    - A 'responsive buffer' which displaces the content of the website from the top of the page as if the navigation bar was there; prevents content from disappearing behind the fixed navigation bar
     - jinja placeholders to add additional content

 ## [templates/index.html](templates/index.html)